Serial Peripheral Interface: Original definition

+AN991

+Motorola's 1987 Application Node AN991 "Using the Serial Peripheral Interface to Communicate Between Multiple Microcomputers" (now under NXP, last revised 2002) informally serves as the "official" defining document for SPI.

+Timing variations

-Some devices have minor variances from the CPOL/CPHA modes described above.
+Some devices have timing variations from Motorola's CPOL/CPHA modes.
 Sending data from slave to master may use the opposite clock edge as master to slave.
 Devices often require extra clock idle time before the first clock or after the last one, or between a command and its response.

 Some devices have two clocks, one to read data, and another to transmit it into the device.
-Many of the read clocks run from the chip select line.
+Many of the read clocks run from the slave select line.

+Transmission size

+Different transmission word sizes are common.
+Many SPI chips only support messages that are multiples of 8 bits.
+Such chips can not interoperate with the JTAG or SGPIO protocols, or any other protocol that requires messages that are not multiples of 8 bits.

+No slave select

+Some devices do not use slave select, and instead manage protocol state machine entry/exit using other methods.

+Connectors

+Anyone needing an external connector for SPI defines their own or uses another standard connection such as: UEXT, Pmod, various JTAG connectors, Secure Digital card socket, etc.

+Flow control

 Some devices require an additional flow control signal from slave to master, indicating when data is ready.
 This leads to a 5-wire protocol instead of the usual 4.
 Such a ready or enable signal is often active-low, and needs to be enabled at key points such as after commands or between words.
 Without such a signal, data transfer rates may need to be slowed down significantly, or protocols may need to have dummy bytes inserted, to accommodate the worst case for the slave response time.
 Examples include initiating an ADC conversion, addressing the right page of flash memory, and processing enough of a command that device firmware can load the first word of the response.
 (Many SPI masters do not support that signal directly, and instead rely on fixed delays.)

-Many SPI chips only support messages that are multiples of 8 bits.
-Such chips can not interoperate with the JTAG or SGPIO protocols, or any other protocol that requires messages that are not multiples of 8 bits.

-There are also hardware-level differences.
-Some chips combine MOSI and MISO into a single data line (SI/SO); this is sometimes called 'three-wire' signaling (in contrast to normal 'four-wire' SPI).
-Another variation of SPI removes the chip select line, managing protocol state machine entry/exit using other methods.
-Anyone needing an external connector for SPI defines their own: UEXT, JTAG connector, Secure Digital card socket, etc. Signal levels depend entirely on the chips involved.
+SafeSPI

 SafeSPI is an industry standard for SPI in automotive applications.
 Its main focus is the transmission of sensor data between different devices.

-Development tools

-When developing or troubleshooting systems using SPI, visibility at the level of hardware signals can be important.